For your Home

 How your body reacts to a first-time sting isn’t necessarily indicative of how it’s going to react if you are stung again.
 It’s common for people to experience a mild reaction to the first-time sting and a more severe reaction to the second one.
 Although this is not true for everyone.
 There is always the risk that someone could be severely allergic to bees or wasps, even if they didn’t show symptoms the first time they were stung.

-Minor symptoms can be treated with oral antihistamines, however people prone to severe allergic reactions should carry emergency medication such as an epinephrine auto-injector.
+Minor symptoms can be treated with oral antihistamines.
+However, people prone to severe allergic reactions, with guidance from their medical provider, should carry emergency medication such as an epinephrine auto-injector.
 If symptoms persist or worsen, it’s probably best to contact a healthcare provider or go to the emergency room.

-In the U.S., stinging insect allergies send 500,000 people to the emergency room annually.
-Don’t risk it being you or someone in your family.
-Western Exterminator has licensed stinging insect Technicians who can help reduce the risk.
+In the U.S., stinging insect allergies send 500,000 people to the emergency room annually.1 Don’t risk it being you or someone in your family.
+Western Exterminator has licensed bee control and wasp control technicians who can help remove nests in and around your home.
 Give us a call at 800-937-8398 for a free estimate and to learn more about our stinging insect control services.

 Want to learn more about insect stings?
 Check out the top 5 most painful insect stings, here!